Joint Multimodal Transformer for Emotion Recognition in the Wild: Results and Discussion

-Table \ref{table:table_affwild_test} compares the proposed method with the state-of-the-art on the Affwild2 test set.
-The proposed method can achieve 0.42 valence and 0.46 arousal.
-The average of valence and arousal is 0.443.
-The proposed method significantly improves over the baseline, which is 0.17 average.
+Table \ref{table:table_affwild_test} compares the proposed JMT fusion method against state-of-the-art fusion methods on the Affwild2 test set.
+The proposed method can achieve 0.472 valence and 0.443 arousal.
+The average of valence and arousal is 0.458.
+The proposed method significantly improves over the baseline (provided by the challenge organizers).
 It is essential to mention here that the other methods that achieve higher performance are due to extensive pertaining, the use of additional modalities like text, and the use of more robust backbones.
-For a fair comparison, we use a similar setting to Praveen et al.~\cite{praveen2022joint}, which includes similar pretraining and identical backbones for audio and visual modalities.
+For a fair comparison, we use a similar setting to Joint Cross Attention~\cite{praveen2022joint}, which includes similar pretraining and identical backbones for audio and visual modalities.
 They used joint cross-attention to fuse the two modalities and achieve a 0.369 average.
-On the other hand, the proposed model uses a joint multimodal transformer-based fusion method and can achieve a 0.443 average.
+On the other hand, the proposed model uses JMT fusion and can achieve a 0.443 average.
 The proposed method improves 7\% over the joint cross-attention-based method.